merly-ai/MPCC-Universal/README.md

 ## Installation Instructions

-MPCC’s installation instructions for various operating systems are listed below.
-If you previously installed MP-CodeCheck without a product key, but now have one, it is safe to run the MerlyInstaller again to register MPCC.
+Below we list MPCC’s installation instructions for various operating systems (OSes).
+If you previously installed MP-CodeCheck without a product key, but now have one, it is safe to run the MerlyInstaller again to register MPCC with a product key.

+Note that a product key will look similar to the following: 5SA9-HBP2-WRBV-5WA1

 If you encounter any trouble with these steps, please contact support@merly.ai for assistance.

-### Linux, MacOS
+### Linux (CentOS, RedHat, SUSE, Ubuntu), MacOS (M1 ARM, x64 Intel)

 Launch the command line interface (CLI) and execute the following command: